gustarock190/Pedal_Vision/README.md

 ## 🔧 Hardware Suggestions

-You need something visible on camera attached to each foot.
-Some options:
+You need something visible on camera that moves with your foot.
+Some simple options:

-- 🥇 Carabiners or heavy objects on a string (stable, easy to track)
+- 🥇 A small heavy object (like a fishing weight or a coin roll) tied to a string — gravity keeps it stable and returns it to rest position naturally
-- 🥈 Colored tape on your shoe
+- 🥈 Any object on a string with an elastic band pulling it back — the elastic acts as a return spring, making the movement consistent
-- 🥉 Any distinct object — a bottle cap, a coin, anything with contrast
+- 🥉 Any small distinct object attached to your foot — what matters is that it moves vertically when you press down

-A physical pedal built from a wooden board and a hinge would give the most consistent results and is a natural next step for this project.
+The heavier the object, the more stable the tracking.
+A simple physical pedal (wooden board + hinge) is the ideal next step.

 ---